Internet art

-Internet art (also known as net art) is a form of new media art distributed via the Internet.
+Internet art (also known as net art or web art) is a form of new media art distributed via the Internet.
 This form of art circumvents the traditional dominance of the physical gallery and museum system.
 In many cases, the viewer is drawn into some kind of interaction with the work of art.
 Artists working in this manner are sometimes referred to as net artists.

 Net artists may use specific social or cultural internet traditions to produce their art outside of the technical structure of the internet.
-Internet art is often — but not always — interactive, participatory, and multimedia-based.
+Internet art is often – but not always – interactive, participatory, and multimedia-based.
 Internet art can be used to spread a message, either political or social, using human interactions.
+Typically, artists find ways to produce art through the use of the internet and the tools that it provides us with.

 The term Internet art typically does not refer to art that has been simply digitized and uploaded to be viewable over the Internet, such as in an online gallery.

 Rather, this genre relies intrinsically on the Internet to exist as a whole, taking advantage of such aspects as an interactive interface and connectivity to multiple social and economic cultures and micro-cultures, not only web-based works.

 New media theorist and curator Jon Ippolito defined "Ten Myths of Internet Art" in 2002.
 He cites the above stipulations, as well as defining it as distinct from commercial web design, and touching on issues of permanence, archivability, and collecting in a fluid medium.

 History and context

 Internet art is rooted in disparate artistic traditions and movements, ranging from Dada to Situationism, conceptual art, Fluxus, video art, kinetic art, performance art, telematic art and happenings.
+The common theme within these movements being the focus on the experimentalism, performance, and interactivity of art.

 In 1974, Canadian artist Vera Frenkel worked with the Bell Canada Teleconferencing Studios to produce the work String Games: Improvisations for Inter-City Video, the first artwork in Canada to use telecommunications technologies.